What's so great about using Design Sprint?

 Taking all of the possible ideas they created during the empathy interviews and brainstorming process, the GoMahi.com crowd eliminates its wildest and currently unfeasible ideas to focus on the ideas that suite your company problem the best.
 Even though this process of brainstorming then rejection may seem counterintuitive, exploring various alternative solutions allows the participants to be novel in their thinking.

-In this step, the GoMahi.com crowd goes out and tests the prototypes developed in Step 5 with real users.
+In this phase, the GoMahi crowd goes out and tests the prototypes developed in Phase 5 with real users.
 Participants will gather data from these interactions that will either validate or disprove their ideas.
 Reviewing this information will provide you with invaluable insights, pointing you in a clear direction of which solutions you should pursue.